unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

 - Finally, click **Update** to save your changes to the virtual machine's XML.

-<h3>Step 2: Install the VirtIO drivers from inside the VM (Windows guests only)</h3>
+<h3>Step 2: Install the %%VirtIO|virtio%% drivers from inside the VM (Windows guests only)</h3>

-- Open **Windows File Explorer** and go to the VirtIO virtual CD-ROM to explore its contents.
+- Open **Windows File Explorer** and go to the %%VirtIO|virtio%% virtual CD-ROM to explore its contents.
   - Navigate to the **Balloon** folder.
   - Inside that folder, find the subfolder for your **Windows OS version** (for example, `w8.1`).
   - Go to the **amd64** subfolder.